-And most importantly: what can we learn from top companies successfully globalizing workplace diversity and inclusion?
+And most importantly: what can we learn from top companies successfully globalizing workplace best practices in diversity and inclusion?

-Managing diversity and inclusion in the global workplace is, in many ways, an unmapped territory.
+Managing company diversity and inclusion moments in the global workplace is, in many ways, an unmapped territory.
 As such, we share five lessons from the following top global companies: